 I am an evolutionary biologist interested in the evolution and maintenance of cooperation.

 Everywhere we look in nature, we see successful cooperation.
-Yet, cheaters and defection undermine cooperative interactions and can cause them to break down.
+Yet, cheaters and free-riders undermine cooperative interactions and can cause them to break down.

 So why does cooperation evolve?
 How is it stabilised?
 When is it lost?
 These are some of the questions I am interested in.

-Currently, I am a Royal Society Newton International Fellow at the Department of Zoology, University of Oxford, working in the Social Evolution group with Prof. Stuart West.
+Currently, I am a postdoctoral researcher at the Department of Zoology in Oxford, working in the Social Evolution group with Prof. Stuart West and funded by the Calleva Research Centre for Evolution and Human Sciences.
 I am also a Junior Research Fellow at Balliol College Oxford.
+Previously, I worked in Oxford as a a Royal Society Newton International Fellow.